hkolstee/checkoutbot/README.md

 # checkoutbot

-A python checkout bot based on the SNKRS website.
+A python selenium checkout bot based on the SNKRS website.